Sick and Twisted Affair

 Sick and Twisted Affair is the second and final album from Canadian rock band My Darkest Days.
 The album was released on March 26, 2012.
 It debuted at number 29 on the Billboard 200 and number nine on the Billboard Top Rock Albums chart.
+The song "Save Yourself" was included on the soundtrack of EA Sports' NHL 13 video game.

 The album was rated 3 out of 5 stars by AllMusic.